navarrojandg/squid_proxy/README.md

-# datacenter
+# proxy-manager

-This is the squid.conf file for datacenter proxies
+This script creates users/passwords for the squid proxies.